jeo19/movie-app/README.md

 > Update : componentWillReceiveProps( ) -> shouldComponentUpdate( ) -> componentWillUpdate( ) -> render( ) -> componentDidUpdate( )

-### It's able to make infinite scroll to use state.
+### It's able to make infinite scroll with using state.